Skip to main content.

 Objective: Installing Tomcat

-For this objective, we will install a Web application server, specifically Tomcat.
+We will install a Web application server, specifically Tomcat, on your computer.

 Tomcat is updated frequently, so I'm just going to use * for the minor version number.

-Scroll down to 9.*, get the Binary Distribution for Core with the extension tar.gz.
+Scroll down to 10.*, get the Binary Distribution for Core with the extension tar.gz.
 Put it into your cs335 directory.
-(We're not getting Tomcat 10 because our projects have not been upgraded to Tomcat 10 yet.)

 2. Move the tar.gz file into your cs335 directory, if you didn't in the last step.